aravindkumarchittem/Hybrid-EEG-Based-Alzheimer-s-Detection-using-ML/README.md

 python train.py       # Train CNN model
 python evaluate.py    # Evaluate metrics
 python predict.py     # Get Alzheimer’s/Healthy prediction

+🧩 Additional Testing Scripts

+These scripts are not required for running the main pipeline but are useful for testing, debugging, or demonstration:

+Script	Purpose
+data_loader.py	Loads individual EEG files for a given subject (helper function). run_pipeline.py	Runs the full preprocessing → encoding pipeline on a single subject and visualizes EEG vs spike raster plots. process_full_dataset.py	Automates spike encoding for all subjects (creates .npy files + labels.csv). brian2_simulation.py	Simulates a biological Leaky Integrate-and-Fire (LIF) neuron using the encoded spike data to validate spike behavior.

+These were used during pipeline testing and verification, ensuring correctness before the final CNN integration.

 📊 Performance Summary